CNES/ALCD/docs/source/tutorial.md

 </div>

 Now, load all the empty shapefiles from the directory ``In_data/Masks``.
-If you display a band being a time difference (for example the 20th band of ``Arles_bands. tif``), you will observe that there was no data on the bottom-right corner for the clear date.
+If you display a band being a time difference (for example the 20th band of ``city_name_bands. tif``), you will observe that there was no data on the bottom-right corner for the clear date.
 The same is true with the top-left corner for the cloudy date.
 Thus, the no_data file already has some data (which is the case if one or both of the original